brimdata/zed/docs/data-model/zjson.md

 objects, arrays, and booleans), we decided to encode Zed data with its embedded type model all in a layer above regular JSON.

-## ZJSON
+## 2. The Format

 The format for representing Zed in JSON is called ZJSON.
-Converting ZSON/ZNG/ZST to ZJSON and back results in a complete and accurate restoration of the original Zed data.
+Converting ZSON, ZNG, or ZST to ZJSON and back results in a complete and accurate restoration of the original Zed data.

-The ZJSON data model follows that of the underlying Zed model by embedding type information in the stream: type definitions declare arbitrarily complex and nested data types, and values are sent referencing the type information recursively with small-integer type identifiers.

-Since Zed steams are self describing and type information is embedded in the stream itself, the embedded types are likewise encoded in the ZJSON format.

-A ZJSON stream is defined as a sequence of JSON objects where each object represents a Zed value.
-Each object includes an identifier that denotes its type, or _schema_.
-A schema generically refers to the type of the Zed value that is defined by a given JSON object.
+A ZJSON stream is defined as a sequence of JSON objects where each object represents a Zed value and has the form:

-Each object contains the following fields:
-* `schema` a name encoded as a JSON string indicating the type that applies to this value where the definition for the type appears in the types field or in a previous occurrence of the types field in the stream,
-* `values` a JSON array of strings and arrays encoded as defined below,
-* `types` a JSON array of types where the types contain "TypeDef" types establishing a binding between the names referred to by the `schema` fied.

-The schema name provides a mapping to a type so that future values in the stream may reference a type by name.
-An implementation maintains a table to map schema names to types as it decodes values.
-The names are scoped to the particular ZJSON data stream in which they are embedded and otherwise have no global persistence or meaning.

-Objects in a ZJSON stream have the following JSON structure:
 ```
 {
-  "schema": <id>,
-  "values": [ <val>, ... [ <val>, ... ] ... ]
-  "types": [ <type>, <type>, ... ]
+  "type": <type>,
+  "value": <value>
 }
 ```
+The type and value fields are encoded as defined below.

-### Type Encoding
+### 2.1 Type Encoding

-The type format follows the terminology in the [ZSON spec](zson.md), where primitive types represent concrete values like strings, integers, times, and so forth, while complex types are composed of primitive types and/or other complex types, e.g., records, sets, arrays, and unions.

-The ZJSON type encoding for a primitive type is simply its ZSON string name, e.g., "int32" or "string".
-Complex types are structured and their mapping onto JSON depends on the type.
+The type encoding for a primitive type is simply its [Zed type name](zed.md#1-primitive-types) e.g., "int32" or "string".

+Complex types are encoded with small-integer identifiers.
+The first instance of a unique type defines the binding between the integer identifier and its definition, where the definition may recursively refer  to earlier complex types by their identifiers.

 For example, the Zed type `{s:string,x:int32}` has this ZJSON format:
 ```
 {
+  id: 123,
   "kind": "record",
   "fields": [
     {